 The dual-position on/off switch allows for either paddle or trigger switch operation.
 This is a nice feature as you can easily transition between those operations to cut down on the job time.

-The naturally accessible “tool-less" blade change systems allow for faster installation and removal of the blade.
-This is helpful if you need to change blade either due to damage or because it getting dull while cutting.
+The naturally accessible “tool-less” blade change systems allow for faster installation and removal of the blade.
+This is helpful if you need to change the blade either due to damage or because it gets dull while cutting.